AudiusProject/audius-protocol/docs/i18n-disabled/en/docusaurus-plugin-content-docs/current/developers/uploadTrackMetadata.md

 ## Specifying Stream Conditions

-Use the `StreamConditions` field to specify the criteria required to unlock a track.
+Use the `AccessConditions` field to specify the criteria required to unlock a track.

 ### Tip-gated